lukasnascky/sql_ulbra/README.md

-# 🗃️ Database Fundamentals - ULBRA Palmas
+# 🗃️ SQL - ULBRA Palmas

 Welcome to the repository containing exercises, notes, and practical activities developed during the **Computer Science** course at **ULBRA Palmas**.